georgetegral/Operationalizing-Machine-Learning/README.md

 - Also, because the virtual environment did not allow us to do the step of  'Enable security and authentication', it was not practiced, for a future work or for a real life project this must be done.

 - Even though accuracy was not an objective in this project, the accuracy of the model created can be made better with more training time.

+- The accuracy can also be increased by using deep learning for the first AutoML Run.

 ## References
 - [Bank marketing dataset](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing)